-The hype about serverless applications has been growing lately and AWS is the leader at the moment, however there are other alternative such as Fn Project supported by Oracle or OpenWhisk supported by IBM.
+The hype about serverless applications has been growing lately, and AWS is the leader at the moment, however there are other alternatives such as Fn Project by Oracle or OpenWhisk by IBM.

 - Open source.

 - Allows you to run it locally.

 - Metrics/Monitoring: Prometheus, syslog…